aws-samples/aws-aurora-serverless-data-api-sam/README.md

 ## Intro

-This project provides comprehensive sample code on how to leverage Amazon Aurora Serverless and the Data API to build connectionless Serverless applications on AWS.
+This project provides comprehensive sample code that shows how to leverage Amazon Aurora Serverless and the Data API to build connectionless Serverless applications on AWS.

 Please check the corresponding [AWS Blog Post](TODO) for further details.